The Ultimate Ramadan Marketing Guide 2025

 Consumer Behaviour During Ramadan

 There is a massive group of potential Ramadan consumers spanning all demographics: while we may associate the Middle East with the “Muslim world”, remember that it spans far and wide including countries in West Africa and Southeast Asia as well.
+In fact, only about 46% of the total Ramadan sales revenue comes from the MENA region, with the rest coming from global shoppers who also celebrate.
 This means that for your Ramadan marketing campaign, you might want to target a specific section of consumers to maximize success.
 What we know for certain is that Ramadan equals increased spending, wherever that may be.
-According to this year’s Google Ramadan 2024 Consumer Insights Report, survey respondents in Egypt, the UAE, and Saudi Arabia unanimously said they would spend more than usual for Ramadan.
-This trend is also prevalent in other Muslim-majority countries.
+According to this year’s Google Ramadan 2025 Consumer Insights Report, 72% of survey respondents from across the globe think that Ramadan is the best time to find deals, with 78% reporting that they are open to trying new brands while shopping during this period.
 In terms of shopping behavior, we are seeing a major push towards e-commerce, though in-person shopping is still a top choice, especially in the Middle East.

 Ramadan Social Media

-Social media apps like TikTok are further contributing to the growth in Ramadan spending: the Muslim Ad Network reports that during Ramadan 2023, TikTok user spending was 180% higher than non-TikTok users.
+Social media apps like TikTok are further contributing to the growth in Ramadan spending: according to a recent report, there is 1.6x growth in the average user spend on TikTok during the holy month.
 Other social media apps like Instagram, Facebook, and Youtube are massively popular in the Muslim world and great choices for Ramadan ad placement.
 In fact, user engagement on these apps universally increases during Ramadan by 30%.
 A 2023 survey across Africa, the Middle East, and Asia indicates that 74% of people plan to spend more time on social media during Ramadan.
 Considering that nearly 25% of the world population is Muslim, these figures are pretty convincing for the importance of social media advertising during the holy month.

-Before we get into various aspects of marketing during Ramadan we should mention that this year, Ramadan 2024 is predicated to start on March 10th and end on the evening of April 9th, marking Eid al-Fitr as Ramadan comes to a close.
+Before we get into various aspects of marketing during Ramadan we should mention that this year, Ramadan 2025 is predicted to start on February 28th and end on the evening of March 299th, marking Eid al-Fitr as Ramadan comes to a close.
 These dates could shift by a day and won’t be fixed for certain until the night before.
 Companies that are thinking of advertising during this period need to plan ahead because some publications can get booked months ahead of time.
 Though it is possible to even start marketing campaigns in some circumstances after Ramadan has already started, you may find that the outlets you wish to advertise with are understaffed or extremely slow to respond because of decreased working hours during Ramadan; this is especially the case in more traditional Muslim countries like Saudi Arabia.
-Also, consumer reports from 14 different Muslim countries this past year indicated that the majority of people celebrating Ramadan begin preparations in the 3-4 weeks before the start of it.
+Also, consumer reports from 14 different Muslim countries in 2024 indicated that people celebrating tend to begin preparations in the 3-4 weeks before the start of Ramadan, with the majority of people doing most of their shopping in the week before the start.
 Because of this, we recommend that you start your Ramadan planning two months before the holiday.

 Eid Marketing